Chancellor of the Exchequer: Budget box

-The chancellor traditionally carries his budget speech to the House of Commons in a particular red despatch Box.
-The chancellor's red briefcase is identical to the briefcases used by all other government ministers (known as ministerial boxes or "despatch boxes") to transport their official papers but is better known because the chancellor traditionally displays the briefcase, containing the budget speech, to the press in the morning before delivering the speech.
+The chancellor traditionally carries their budget speech to the House of Commons in a particular red despatch box.
+The so-called 'Budget Box' is identical to the cases used by all other government ministers (known as ministerial boxes or "despatch boxes") to transport their official papers, but is better known because the chancellor traditionally displays the box, containing the budget speech, to the press before leaving 11 Downing Street for the House of Commons.

-The original budget briefcase was first used by William Ewart Gladstone in 1853 and continued in use until 1965 when James Callaghan was the first chancellor to break with tradition when he used a newer box.
+The original budget box was first used by William Ewart Gladstone in 1853 and continued in use until 1965 when James Callaghan was the first chancellor to break with tradition when he used a newer box.
 Prior to Gladstone, a generic red despatch box of varying design and specification was used.
 The practice is said to have begun in the late 16th century, when Queen Elizabeth I's representative Francis Throckmorton presented the Spanish Ambassador, Bernardino de Mendoza, with a specially constructed red briefcase filled with black puddings.

 In July 1997, Gordon Brown became the second chancellor to use a new box for the Budget.
-Made by industrial trainees at Babcock Rosyth Defence Ltd ship and submarine dockyard in Fife, the new box is made of yellow pine, with a brass handle and lock, covered in scarlet leather and embossed with the Royal cypher and crest and the Chancellor's title.
-In his first Budget, in March 2008, Alistair Darling reverted to using the original budget briefcase and his successor, George Osborne, continued this tradition for his first budget, before announcing that it would be retired due to its fragile condition.
+Made by industrial trainees at Babcock Rosyth Defence Ltd ship and submarine dockyard in Fife, the new box is made of yellow pine, with a brass handle and lock, covered in scarlet leather and embossed with the Royal cypher and crest and the chancellor's title.
+In his first Budget, in March 2008, Alistair Darling reverted to using the original budget box and his successor, George Osborne, continued this tradition for his first budget, before announcing that it would be retired due to its fragile condition.
 The key to the original budget box has been lost.

 Budget tipple

 By tradition, the chancellor has been allowed to drink whatever they wish while making the annual budget speech to Parliament.
 This includes alcohol, which is otherwise banned under parliamentary rules.

 Previous chancellors have opted for whisky (Kenneth Clarke), gin and tonic (Geoffrey Howe), brandy and water (Benjamin Disraeli and John Major), spritzer (Nigel Lawson) and sherry and beaten egg (William Gladstone).

-The recent chancellors, Philip Hammond, George Osborne, Alistair Darling and Gordon Brown, opted for water.
+The chancellors after Clarke, Philip Hammond, George Osborne, Alistair Darling and Gordon Brown, opted for water.
 In fact Darling drank what was named "Standard Water" in reference to, and support of, the London Evening Standard newspaper's campaign to have plain tap water available in restaurants at no charge to customers.